kelymacielbp/api-testing-project/README.md

 The interface documentation of a REST API can be created in various formats.
 One of the most well-known formats is Swagger.
 This project will use this documentation format.
 We will work using an application named "API Shop".
 The documentation of this API can be found at http://165.227.93.41/lojinha/lojinha-v2.yml

+It is possible to identify errors during the Swagger analysis.

 **Credits:** This content explores a subject based on the ideas and research of Julio de Lima. https://github.com/juliodelimas